 Courses focusing on one selected aspect of music, in the area of either musicology, theory or composition.
 The course offerings change from year to year.
 Prerequisite(s): permission of the instructor.
+Lectures and seminars three hours a week.

 Courses focusing on one selected aspect of music, in the area of either musicology, theory or composition.
 Course offerings change from year to year.

-$\label{eq:precedent} \mbox{Prerequisite(s): permission of the instructor.}$
+Prerequisite(s): permission of the instructor.
+Lectures and seminars three hours a week.